XPRNetwork/grant-framework/applications/freehumans.world.md

 ### Our Mission

 > In essence, we are not just creating a platform; we are fostering a movement towards freedom and equitable wealth and knowledge distribution.
->
 The [Gratitude Token World](https://gratitudetoken.world) team is relentlessly aiming to accelerate the advent of true Web 3 dApps with real utility and we have chosen the XPR network and community to be our foundation and our ally.
 >
 > This is our mission, our passion, and our commitment, with or without external support.
 We invite you to be part of this transformative journey.
 >
 > **Join us!
-We can go further than any one individual can imagine, together.**
+We need the XPR team to collaborate with us on this gamified adventure.
+Web 2 is boring and deprecated, let's be the first to make it better.
+Together, we can go further than any one individual can imagine.**

 > *P.S.
 Today it's my birthday and I am staying at home instead of going out with my friends.
 I have nothing to celebrate until this project is launched and available for all humans everywhere.*